 Once upon a time there was a robbery, a gunshot, a death, and a ghost... come out to hear bone chilling stories of Milledgeville’s hauntings and sinister past on a guided one hour ghost tour through our downtown district.
 Choose from multiple dates through the end of October.

 Looking for something even more delightfully scary?
 On the week of Halloween, Memory Hill Cemetery will open its gates and welcome ticketed guests to embark on a haunted walking tour among the rows of tombstones while listening to historic tales about our city’s permanent residents.
 All ages are welcome, but we advise you to bring a friend in case you need a hand to hold if things get too scary!

-If you are looking for more haunted history, check out our complete guide of Where to Get Spooked.
+If you are looking for more haunted history, check out our complete page dedicated to the Hauntings of Milledgeville.

 A burst of fall flavors are re-entering many of our favorite local restaurants and coffee shops.
 Sip on a drink from Blackbird as you walk around downtown Milledgeville.
 A fogle chai, pumpkin pie latte or caramel apple cider is bound to get you into that seasonal spirit!
 Follow the smell of freshly baked goodies to Doodle's Bakery where you will find an assortment of fall recipes including pecan pie bars with caramel glazed, pecan pies, pumpkin cupcakes and homemade soups and chilies for you to enjoy!
 Ryals Bakery is just around the corner with decorated pumpkin cookies that are so scrumptious!